 - Participants are not permitted to drive while they are here.
 Students who drive themselves to the program must turn in their keys to the main office and park where instructed.

 - We are a substance free program.
 This includes tobacco, drugs, alcohol, and e-cigarettes.
-If you have cigarettes they must be turned in at the front desk.
+If you have cigarettes or e-cigarettes they must be turned in at the front desk.
 Absolutely no alcohol and drugs allowed at any time.
 Please be aware that there are some important rules (drugs, alcohol, boundaries – just to name a few), and if they are violated, the student(s) involved may be sent home immediately, at their own expense.

 - Weapons of any kind (including pocket knives) are not allowed in your possession at any time.
 Pocket knives need to be turned into the front desk, if the student plans to use it for an exploration.

 - If you drove yourself here, you must turn your keys into the SYP front desk and park your car in the appropriate lot (to avoid ticketing/towing).
 Keys will be returned to you at the end of the Program.
-A parking pass must also be purchased at the front desk.
+A parking pass ($20/week) must also be purchased at the front desk.

 - Please turn in all medications prescription and non-prescription into the SYP front desk.
 Inhalers and Epipens are the only prescribed items allowed to be kept by SYP participants.

 - Dining Hall – clear your own trays, only enter once per meal, please don’t loiter as the dining hall will be busy.

 - Wadsworth Hall residence floors are divided by gender and doorways are clearly marked to indicate appropriate use.
 Participants are expected to follow all posted gender restrictions and this is also enforced with card tap access into approved areas.

 - All students may share the game room, the TV room, lounges, and other areas which have been designated by SYP as community spaces.

 - You may not switch rooms under any circumstances.